 These are the holy grail for controlling moisture.
 Ventilation and filtration provide the health aspect while dehumidification not only provides the health, but you also get the comfort, sustainability, durability, as well as the reputation and liability protection that goes along with those.

 Air leakage is the number one contributor to humidity so tighten up that building envelope and control where you are exhausting and supplying air.
-We know that if we can control the way air comes in and out of the house, then we’ve got a better chance of creating a healthier environment by being able to manage the moisture in that air.
+We know that if we can control how the air comes in and out of the house, then we’ve got a better chance of creating a healthier environment by managing the moisture in that air.

-What’s important to understand about variable speed is that even with the ability to ramp down, it’s still going to be trying to go towards the temperature more than anything.
+What’s important to understand about variable speed is that even with the ability to ramp down, it’s still going to be trying to go toward the temperature more than anything.
 So you’re not necessarily getting better dehumidification with that system.
-A tight, well insulated building envelope maintains air temperature for long periods of time, meaning less run time for your air conditioning system — saving folks energy and money, but not managing the moisture.
+A tight, well-insulated building envelope maintains air temperature for long periods of time, meaning less run time for your air conditioning system — saving folks energy and money, but not managing the moisture.

-In a humid climate, exhaust should not be the ventilation strategy.
+In a humid climate, the exhaust should not be the ventilation strategy.

-It can be the most economical, but it’s the most risky.
-Some of our leading organizations that determine our ventilation practices are even looking at not allowing different types of ventilation strategies in certain climate zones.
+It can be the most economical, but it’s the riskiest.
+Some of our leading organizations that determine our ventilation practices are even looking at prohibiting specific types of ventilation strategies in certain climate zones.

 What we worry about is negative pressure.
 When we are constantly exhausting out of the house, what we’re relying on is that the air finds its way in some other way.
 And because we’re sealing everything up really well, it’s going to find the path of least resistance.
 We don’t always know what the path of least resistance is, which means you could literally be pulling humid air in by accident.